NikhilSingh21f/demo-project/README.md

 # demo-project
-this is my domo project
+This is my first Git Repository